rehresman/supersonicACCELERATOR/readme.md

 ## ❓ FAQ

+### How do I use the tape delay?
+Press and hold the momentary button (next to the mod wheel).
+Use the mod wheel to dial in your desired amount of fx.
+Momentary button + Clock changes delay time
+Momentary button + Master Volume changes delay feedback

+The tape delay time is always synced to the clock, with varying clock divisions at different tempos.

+### The knobs and patch points aren't working as expected.
+Many knobs and patch points have been redefined or modified from the original MS-20 design.
+There is a jpeg file `knob labels.jpg` included in the repository containing a map of the new controls.
+I would recommend sticking some labels on your MS-20ic controller for ease-of-use.

+### How do I start the sequencer?
+Patch a dummy cable to Rate In.
+Leave the other end of the cable unplugged, unless you want to control the rate with something variable.

+### What are the oscillator mod amount knobs normalled to?
+Drift is normalled to Oscillator 1 Mod, and Osc 1 Out is normalled to Oscillator 2 Mod.

+### What are the other normalled connections?
+* LFO -> Mod 1 for All Osc Freq Mod and the filters
+* Envelope Generator 1 -> Mod 2 for All Osc Freq Mod
+* Envelope Generator 2 -> Mod 2 for the filters
+* Envelope Generator 2 -> VCA Amount
+* Noise -> Sample & Hold In
+* Sequencer Gate Out -> Sample & Hold Clock In
+* Osc 1 Out -> Osc 1 In

+### How do I make Envelope Generator 1 self-trigger/loop?
+Patch EG1 Rev Out to EG1 Trig In.
+This is weird, becuase it's the opposite of how you would self-trigger EG1 on the original MS-20.
+But...

+EG1 is triggered whenever EG1 Trig In gets a signal > 0.
+It releases when EG1 Trig In gets a signal <= 0.

+It doesn't care about rising edges or anything like that.

+All values on the patch bay range in between -1 and 1.
+Most are bipolar, but some are unipolar like the LFO Square Wave Out, or Sequencer Gate, and only range from 0 to 1.
+EG2 Rev Out is also 0 to 1, not 0 to -1.

+### How do I filter Drums In?
+Press and hold the momentary button (next to the mod wheel), and turn the drums selection knob on the far right to access a DJ-style low pass filter to the left, and Low-Shelf EQ to the right, designed for levels and drops.
+There is a virtual notch in the center for carefree twiddling.

 ### Why are my samples not loading?
 Make sure the `samples/` folder exists and that paths are correct.
 File names and file paths are almost always the issue.